000deepak/Oracle/Functions.md

 If you want to count number of times particular character occurs within a given string then also we are using replace function along with length function.

+### DATE functions
-### DATE functions: In oracle by default date format is DD-MON-YY.
+* In oracle by default date format is DD-MON-YY.
 Oracle having following date functions.
 1. Sysdate
 2. Add_months()
 3. Last_day()